stacked-git/stgit/README.md

 ### Dependencies

-StGit is written in pure Python with no third-party Python dependencies.
+StGit is implemented in Rust using a number of third-party, open source crates.
+StGit compiles to a statically linked executable.

-StGit supports Python versions >= 3.5.
+StGit works within the context of a Git repository and performs many operations by running subordinate `git` commands.

-StGit works within the context of a Git repository by running `git` commands.
 [Git](https://git-scm.com) 2.2.0 or newer is required.

 ### Package Repositories